RxLoutre/quasan/README.md

 #### 🚧 Work in progress 🚧

-Streptidy is a pipeline meant to automatically run itself on the [ALICE](https://wiki.alice.universiteitleiden.nl/index.php?title=ALICE_User_Documentation_Wiki) cluster.
-He will watch over the directory containing the MBT collection, a large collection of exotic _Streptomyces_ genomes, and.. keep it tidy of course 🥁.
+Streptidy is a pipeline meant to automatically run itself on the [ILis] (IBL Linux Server).
+It will watch over the directory containing a in house _streptomyces_  genomes collection, and.. keep it tidy of course 🥁.

 Streptidy will start from a directory filled with raw reads, and then make use of the python script **Quasan** (**Qu**ality **As**sembly **An**notation)